 CBP is constructing new border wall system across the Tijuana River in western San Diego County, California.
 On May 27, 2022, Secretary of Homeland Security Alejandro N. Mayorkas authorized CBP to move forward with this project to address life, safety, environmental, or other remediation requirements in accordance with the Department’s plan for the use of border barrier funds.

 CBP will be constructing approximately 0.2 miles of border wall system across the Tijuana River.
 The project will include a bridge with 30-foot tall steel bollards, a vertical lift gate, lighting, a 20-foot-wide roadway and a maintenance walkway.
-This project is covered by a waiver of environmental laws by the Secretary of the Department of Homeland Security (DHS) that was issued on February 8, 2019.
+This project is covered by a waiver of environmental laws by the Secretary of Homeland Security that was issued on February 8, 2019.